ajbiv/next_chapter_docs/README.md

 ├── README.md                 # This file
 ├── .gitignore               # Git ignore patterns
-├── .obsidian/               # Obsidian workspace settings (optional) ├── 01-planning/             # Strategic planning documents
-├── 02-specifications/       # Technical specs and requirements
-├── 03-business/            # Business analysis and processes
-├── 04-meetings/            # Meeting notes and decisions
-├── 05-templates/           # Reusable templates
+├── .obsidian/               # Obsidian workspace settings (optional) ├── strategy/                # Strategic planning and business model ├── operations/              # Business operations and processes ├── product/                 # Product development and specifications ├── research/                # Market research and AI analysis ├── meetings/                # Meeting notes and decisions ├── vision/                  # Vision boards and inspirational content ├── templates/               # Reusable document templates ├── prompts/                 # AI prompt library
-├── 06-archive/             # Completed or outdated documents
-├── assets/                 # Images, diagrams, and other media └── _meta/                  # Project metadata and configuration
+├── archive/                 # Completed or outdated documents ├── assets/                  # Images, diagrams, and other media └── _meta/                   # Project metadata and configuration
 ```

 ## Getting Started

 1. **Clone or Initialize**: This project is version controlled with Git
 2. **Obsidian Integration**: Add this folder to your Obsidian vault
-3. **Start Documenting**: Use the templates in `05-templates/` to create new documents
+3. **Start Documenting**: Use the templates in `templates/` to create new documents
 4. **Collaborate with AI**: Use this as your workspace for AI-assisted planning and analysis

 ## Best Practices